Varanasi5213/Minor-2/README.md

 # Minor-2
-Implementing Neural Network from scratch
+Implementing Neural Network from scratch using OOPS concept